No punishment for Denver officers who shot, killed teenager

-DENVER (AP) — The Denver Police Department will not discipline two officers involved in a fatal shooting that sparked angry protests and followed high-profile killings by police elsewhere in the country.
+DENVER (AP) — Two Denver officers involved in a fatal shooting that sparked angry protests and followed high-profile killings by police elsewhere in the country will not be disciplined, officials said Monday.

-The department announced Monday that the officers used appropriate force when they shot and killed 17-year-old Jessica Hernandez on Jan.
+An investigation by the Denver Police Department and other agencies determined the officers used appropriate force when they shot and killed Jessica Hernandez, 17, on Jan.
 26, 2015.
-The review also says they complied with policies in place at the time.
+The review also said they complied with policies in place at the time.

+“Nonetheless, this incident is a tragedy for all involved,” the department said in a news release.
+“Ms. Hernandez had her whole life in front of her and we mourn her loss with the family.”

+Attorneys for the teen’s family released a statement Monday saying they will continue to advocate for police reform.

+“DPD’s changed policies on vehicle stops and shooting into moving vehicles will hopefully prevent future tragedies like the killing of Jessie and other members of the Denver community,” the statement said.
+“The Hernandez family will continue to work with the community and Denver to try to bring about positive change and ensure that Jessie’s death was not in vain.”

-Hernandez’s shooting prompted protests in Denver and came shortly after the shooting deaths of Michael Brown in Ferguson, Missouri, and Eric Garner in New York.
+The shooting prompted protests in Denver and came shortly after the officer-involved deaths of Michael Brown in Ferguson, Missouri, and Eric Garner in New York.

 Comments